georgimarian/calendar-case-study/README.md

 ## Assumptions/Decisions

+### Additional libraries

+- For date manipulation, I used [dayjs](https://day.js.org/).
+- For CSS class concatenation, I used [classnames](https://github.com/JedWatson/classnames#readme).
+- for Proxy server (see below), I used express (additionally cors and dotenv)

+### Holiday API Issues

 - HolidayAPI yields a CORS error when called via fetch.
-- HolidayAPI provides a node.js way of doing things, which is incompatible with react/front-end use
+- HolidayAPI provides a node.js way of doing things (installing it as a npm package), which is incompatible with react/front-end use
 - I created a node.js express server (in file `server.js`) to proxy the requests to the HolidayAPI
-- even so, I can't access 2022 data since I get `Error: Free accounts are limited to last year's historical data only.
+- even so, I can't access 2022 data since it's a paid feature of HolidayAPI.
+I get `Error: Free accounts are limited to last year's historical data only.
 Upgrade to premium for access to all holiday data.
-For more information, please visit https://holidayapi.com/docs`, so we will work with dates in 2021
+For more information, please visit https://holidayapi.com/docs`, so I made the decision to work with dates in 2021.
+  - the date inputs are restricted to picking dates between Jan 1 and Dec 31 of 2021.
+  - the calendar months of 2021 are displayed